jplsek/SponsorBlock/README.md

 You can load this project as an unpacked extension.
 Make sure to rename the `config.js.example` file to `config.js` before installing.

+There are also other build scripts available.
+Install `yarn`, then run `yarn install` in the repository.

+## Code Formatting

+Before submitting a pull request, run `yarn run format` to auto-format your code.

 # Credit

 The awesome [Invidious API](https://github.com/omarroth/invidious/wiki/API) is used to grab the time the video was published.